oracle/node-oracledb/test/README.md

 * `NODE_ORACLEDB_QA`.
 This boolean environment variable serves as the toggle switch of certain tests.
 Some tests, such as `callTimeout.js`, use hard-coded variables as assertion condition.
 The test results may be inconsistent in different network situations.

+* `NODE_ORACLEDB_DRCP` provides an option for skipping test run when DRCP is enabled.
+Setting this environment variable to `true` will skip certain test case run due to DRCP restrictions.

 Note: the test suite requires the schema to have these privileges: CREATE TABLE, CREATE SESSION, CREATE PROCEDURE, CREATE SEQUENCE, CREATE TRIGGER, and CREATE TYPE.